Cursive Translator: Convert Cursive Writing to Digital Text

 • Download as a PDF (great if you want to share the results with others)

-• Download as plain text (we use Markdown, which helps to preserves most of the formatting in your document)
+• Download as plain text (we use Markdown, which helps to preserve most of the formatting in your document)

 You'll also see options to include the original document as a thumbnail in your Word or PDF export, paper sizes, and more.